Polish People's Republic

-The Polish People's Republic (1952–1989), (Note: Polska Rzeczpospolita Ludowa (PRL)) formerly the Republic of Poland (1947–1952), (Note: Rzeczpospolita Polska (RP)) and also often simply known as Poland, (Note: Polska) was a country in Central Europe that existed as the predecessor of the modern-day democratic Republic of Poland.
-With a population of approximately 37.9 million near the end of its existence, it was the second most-populous communist and Eastern Bloc country in Europe.
+The Polish People's Republic (1952–1989), (Note: Polska Rzeczpospolita Ludowa (PRL)) formerly the Republic of Poland (1947–1952), (Note: Rzeczpospolita Polska (RP)) was the Polish state that existed as the predecessor of the modern-day electoral Third Polish Republic.
+With a population of approximately 37.9 million near the end of its existence, it was the second most populous communist and Eastern Bloc country in Europe.
 It was also where the Warsaw Pact was founded.
-The largest city and capital was Warsaw, followed by the industrial city of Łódź and cultural city of Kraków.
+The largest city and capital was Warsaw, followed by the industrial city of Łódź and cultural capital of Kraków.
 The country was bordered by the Baltic Sea to the north, the Soviet Union to the east, Czechoslovakia to the south, and East Germany to the west.

 The Polish People's Republic was a unitary communist state established in the country after the Red Army's takeover of Polish territory from German occupation in World War II.
 Communist control was strengthened through electoral fraud in the 1946 Polish people's referendum and the 1947 Polish parliamentary election.
-The Polish United Workers' Party (PZPR) became the dominant political faction in a one-party state but the country had more liberal policies than other socialist states due to its strategic location in the Cold War and internal opposition.
+The Polish United Workers' Party (PZPR) became the dominant political faction in a one-party state, but the country had more liberal policies than other socialist states due to its strategic location in the Cold War and internal opposition.
 The state's official name was the "Republic of Poland" (Rzeczpospolita Polska) between 1947 and 1952 in accordance with the temporary Small Constitution of 1947.
 The name "People's Republic" was introduced and defined by the Constitution of 1952.
 The Polish People's Republic was dissolved following the Revolutions of 1989 and the 1990 Polish presidential election, but the post-communist Third Polish Republic retained the 1952 constitution, with amendments, until the introduction of the current constitution on 17 October 1997, abolishing the socialist structure entirely and replacing it with a parliamentary system that has remained in place to the present-day.

 The Ministry of Public Security (UB) and later the Security Service (SB) were the chief intelligence agencies that acted as the secret police.
-The official police organization, Milicja Obywatelska (MO), along with its ZOMO squads, conducted mass surveillance and violent suppression of protests.
-The various crimes committed to maintain the PZPR in power, especially after the Cold War intensified, included the harsh treatment of protesters, arrest of opposition leaders and in extreme cases, executions, with an estimated 22,000 people killed or disappeared from 1947 to 1989.
-Despite the numerous economic hardships, some achievements were established during this period, such as the continuing industrialization and urbanization.
+The official police organisation, Milicja Obywatelska (MO), along with its ZOMO squads, conducted mass surveillance and violent suppression of protests.
+The various crimes committed to maintain the PZPR in power, especially after the Cold War intensified, included the harsh treatment of protesters, arrest of opposition leaders and in extreme cases, executions, with an estimated 22,000 people killed or disappeared from 1947 to 1989 according to the political scientist R. J. Rummel.
+Despite the numerous economic hardships, some achievements were established during this period, such as the continuing industrialisation and urbanisation.
 Universal health care was improved following global trends in medical innovation, and the population almost doubled between 1947 and 1989.
 Poland also maintained a large standing army, known as the Polish People's Army.
 In addition, units of the Soviet Armed Forces were also stationed in Poland as in all other Warsaw Pact countries.